 When a CMOS Checksum error

 The second is by changing the BIOS battery.
-The CMOS battery is a small pin found on the motherboard; you can refer to the manual provided with your motherboard to change it or have the nearby computer technician change it for you.
+The CMOS battery is a small pin found on the motherboard.
+You can either refer to the manual provided with your motherboard to change it or have a computer technician change it for you.
 If you'd like to try to do it yourself, refer to our FAQ on the subject

 Published by netty5

 Latest update on November 22, 2017 at 05:55 PM by owilson.